Join the national network!

-GSK Science in the Summer™ is a free summer education program that aims to inspire the next generation of scientists by providing opportunities for children to embody science careers, think scientifically, practice authentic science techniques, and have fun!
-The goal of the program is to increase children’s value of and confidence in doing science and pursuing STEM careers, especially for children from backgrounds currently underrepresented in STEM fields.
+GSK Science in the Summer™ is a free summer education program that aims to inspire the next generation of scientists by providing children opportunities to think scientifically, embody science careers, and have fun!
+The goal of GSK Science in the Summer™ is to increase children’s interest and confidence in doing science and pursuing STEM careers, especially for children from backgrounds currently underrepresented in STEM fields.

 Accepted applicants receive the following benefits, including but not limited to: